19 Best Unkillable Houseplants Ideal for Beginners

 7. Asparagus Fern (Asparagus plumosus)

 Asparagus Fern also called Asparagus Grass, Lace Fern or Ferny Asparagus is not a true fern and is much easier to grow than true ferns.
+It adapts well to a wide variation in light, heat and frequency of watering; it can withstand some level of neglect.

-The cascading growth habit makes Asparagus plumosus ideal for a hanging basket where the branches can cascade downwards beautifully.
-Read more on how to grow and care for Asparagus Fern.
+The cascading growth habit makes Asparagus Grass ideal for a hanging basket where the branches can cascade downwards beautifully.

 8. Heartleaf Philodendron (Philodendron scandens)